 1. How long does it take the brain to detoxify?

-A well-working glymphatic system detoxifies the brain during deep sleep phases, which typically lasts between one to two hours per sleep cycle.
+A well-working glymphatic system detoxifies the brain during deep sleep phases, which typically lasts between 1 and 2 hours per sleep cycle.

 However, poor glymphatic waste clearance can cause a buildup of toxins and waste products, and it can take several weeks of good-quality sleep to detoxify the central nervous system properly.